LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### Can I upload videos?

-Yes, but you will need to change this property to a bigger value:
+Yes, but you may need to change this property to a bigger value:
 ```
-upload_max_filesize = 20M
+upload_max_filesize = 100M
 ```
 ### Is it possible to create multiple users?